planetfederal/workshops/workshops/suiteintro/doc/source/apps/gx/createmap.rst

 Creating a GeoExt Floating Map Window
 =====================================

 In GeoExt, we use a "web application" paradigm, as opposed to a "web page" paradigm.
-This means that we won't create extensive markup.
+This means that we won't need to create extensive markup.
 The basic ingredients of our map window will be:

  * A minimal HTML document including JavaScript and CSS resources
  * JavaScript for application initialization